 - camp assignment, term assignment and camp dates

-- instructions to review, sign and return Campership Agreement to JACF office within two weeks
+- instructions to review, sign and return Campership Agreement to JACF office by due date on letter

-Airline transportation (if requested) is arranged by JACF and made available to Campership Applicant / Family.
-Mentor receives duplicates of this information upon request.
+- Airline transportation for qualifying applicants, is arranged by JACF and made available to Camper Faily.
+Mentor receives copy upon request.

-MARCH – Mentor follows up with Campership Applicant / Family to verify all Camp enrollment forms, including a health physical (required by all camps), and all payments are returned to the Camp.
-All forms and payments are due to the Camp by May 1st.
+- Mentor follows up with Camper Family to verify all Camp enrollment forms, including a health physical (required by all camps), are returned to the Camp by May 1st.

-MAY 1st – All enrollment forms and payments are due to the Camp.
+- All enrollment forms due to the Camp

-JUNE-AUGUST – Mentor contacts Camper / Family the week before camp start to review last minute details.
+- Mentor contacts Camper and Family one week before camp start date to review last minute details.

-Mentor will be notified by the JACF Office on a “need to know” basis if the Camper leaves Camp early for any reason, or if there is any family emergency which may impact the Camper’s participation at Camp.
+- Mentor will be notified by the JACF Office on a “need to know” basis if the Camper leaves Camp early or of any circumstance which may impact the Camper’s participation at Camp.

-The following Post Camp Requirements are due to the JACF office within two weeks of Camper returning from Camp (even if the Camper does not intend to reapply for a future Campership):
+- Mentor meets with Camper and Family to assist with Post Camp requirements due to the JACF office within 10 days of Camper returning from Camp (even if the Camper does not intend to reapply for a future Campership).

 - Camper Thank You Letter